Puzhuthivakkam railway station

-Pulhuthivakkam, also spelled Puzhuthivakkam, is a station under construction on the Chennai MRTS in Chennai, India.
-The station exclusively serves the Chennai MRTS and serves the neighbourhood of Velachery.
+Puzhuthivakkam railway station is an elevated station on the Chennai MRTS in Chennai, India.
+The station exclusively serves the Chennai MRTS and serves the neighbourhood of Velachery and Puzhuthivakkam.

 History

-Pulhuthivakkam station was expected to be opened in 2013, as part of the second phase extension of the Chennai MRTS network, but construction was still under way in 2022.
-As of February 2019, it is still under construction.
-With the court dismissing all the cases against land acquisition for construction of railway line in 2018, the station is expected to be completed by the end of 2019.
+Puzhuthivakkam station was expected to be opened in 2013, as part of the second phase extension of the Chennai MRTS network, from Velachery to St. Thomas Mount but construction faced multiple delays due to land acquisition issues.
+With the court dismissing all the cases against land acquisition for construction, the station was expected to be completed by the end of 2024, but multiple deadlines were revised.
+The station opened on 14 March 2026, with the commissioning of last leg of MRTS stretch from Velachery to St. Thomas Mount.